DOCK-PI3/ESTACION-PRO/USERGUIDE-DEV.md

 ~/ROMs/n64/Perfect Dark.n64/Perfect Dark.n64
 ```

-Now start ES-DE and set the alternative emulator to _Native binary_ via the metadata editor.
+Now start ES-DE and set the alternative emulator to _Native port_ via the metadata editor.
 The game should now run correctly and you should be able to scrape it like any regular game.

 There is also a _Shortcut or script_ alternative emulator entry available in case you prefer to install your recompilations in this way, but this type of setup is not covered in detail in this section.

+Finally some recompilations are distributed as AppImages, and these can be run using the _Native port_ alternative emulator entry, just make sure that the filename has the .AppImage extension and not .appimage for example as some projects ship files with the incorrect letter casing.

 **macOS**